 While the Slack-Kandji integration brings clear benefits in terms of visibility and faster response times, it’s not without its trade-offs.
 Like most tool connections, there are certain limitations and practical considerations to keep in mind before entirely relying on it:

-- Limited Actionability: The integration is mostly for notifications/alerts rather than letting you perform many device management actions from within Slack.
-You can get alerts when events happen (device non-compliance, agent notifications, etc.), but you may still need to switch over to the Kandji dashboard or agent to do more complex management tasks.Â
+- Limited Actionability: The integration is primarily for notifications/alerts, rather than enabling you to perform many device management actions directly in Slack.
+You can get alerts when events occur (device non-compliance, agent notifications, etc.), but you may still need to switch to the Kandji dashboard or an agent to perform more complex management tasks.

-- Alert Customization May Be Limited: Users sometimes report that Slack alerts are too generic, or not configurable enough (e.g., filtering by severity, custom event types).
+- Alert Customization May Be Limited: Users sometimes report that Slack alerts are too generic or not configurable enough (e.g., filtering by severity, custom event types).
 If every minor alert is forwarded, Slack channels can become noisy.
-Some users wish for more granularity.Â
+Some users wish for more granularity.

 - Potential Cost/Licensing Implications: Some functionality or customization may depend on higher tiers of Kandji or require additional seats/devices.
 The Slack integration may be included, but actionable features, API access, or deeper integrations might be gated.
-Users in comparisons often report needing premium plans or higher device counts to unlock certain APIs or automations.Â
+Users in comparisons often report needing premium plans or higher device counts to unlock certain APIs or automations.

 This is where ClearFeed comes in — by going beyond basic alerts, it brings richer workflows, deeper integrations, and AI-driven automation directly inside Slack, helping teams overcome many of the limitations of the native Kandji integration.